coaches congratulating athlete

 The Youth Development League have confirmed that they intend to offer competition to secondary age athletes – U14 and U16 (Lower) and U18 and U20 (upper).

 Other organisations such as leagues, counties, areas and open competition providers will make their own decisions on which of the newly implemented age groups they wish to cater for.
-For example, currently an open meeting may focus on U13s and U15s, post 1 April 2026 they may choose to focus on U14s and U16s, or alternatively they may prefer U12 and U14.

-All permitted/licensed events will need to comply with the rules of competition, which will be amended to reflect the changed age groups.
+All permitted/licensed events need to comply with the rules of competition, which will be amended to reflect the changed age groups.

-What will happen to U11s?
+What happened to U11s?

 Which age groups will the YDL and NAL meetings use?